Benjamin Motte: Notable publications

 The 1728 The Last Volume of Swift and Pope's Miscellanies including Pope's Peri Bathous provoked many pamphlets to be produced against the books.

-Motte's edition of Isaac Newton's Principia (1729) was translated by Andrew Motte (1696–1734), his brother a mathematician and very briefly the lecturer on geometry at Gresham College.
+Motte's edition of Isaac Newton's Principia (1729) was translated by Andrew Motte (1696–1734), his brother and a mathematician who served very briefly as the lecturer on geometry at Gresham College.
 This was the first English edition and the first translated edition that included the Scholium Generale found in the second Latin edition (1726).
 This edition was the most commonly taught version of Newton's Principia in English and was therefore considered the "authorized version".
-However, even when later revised by Florian Cajori this edition was deemed "awkward" and "inaccurate" in some locations since it was based on the second Latin edition.
+However, this edition was deemed "awkward" and "inaccurate" in some locations since it was based on the second Latin edition even when it was later revised by Florian Cajori.

 Motte's edition of William Giffard's Cases in midwifry is the earliest published record of using Chamberlen forceps during childbirth.